ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 After calculating indexes for requested features we create new data frame subsetting the data frame created in Step 1 with calculated index positions of requested features.

+As a result we get data frame with 10299 rows and 68 columns.
+Columns are like: "subjectid", "activityid" followed by 66 filtered feature columns without programmatically defined name.

 * Step 3 ("Uses descriptive activity names to name the activities in the data set"):

 Activity labels are first read into R from UCI HAR Dataset/activity_labels.txt.